-An employee who is laid off may displace the most junior employee within their group (A or B) as set out in 23.01 who is in an equal or lower rated job provided they have more seniority than that employee and has the skill, ability and qualifications to perform that employee's work with no training.
-Such employee who appears to have the skill, ability and qualification shall have a five-day familiarization period in the new job.
+An employee who is laid off may displace the most junior employee who is in an equal or lower rated job provided they have more seniority than that employee and has the skill, ability and qualifications to perform that employee's work with a eight-day training and familiarization period. . .
 This provision will also apply to the displaced employee, but not to any employee displaced thereafter.